Lalkurti: Population and demography

-Lalkurti has a population of around 200,000, which includes a majority of Punjabis/Pothoharis and a minority of Urdu speaking Mohajirs, Kashmiris and Pathans.
-A significant proportion of population has roots in East Punjab.
+Lalkurti has a population of around 200,000, which includes a majority of Punjabis and a minority of Urdu speaking Mohajirs, Kashmiris and Pathans.
+A significant proportion of population has roots in Eastern Punjab.
 Besides Muslim majority, a significant minority of Christians and a very small number of Hindus also reside at Lalkurti.

+Zulf-e-Bengal Building

+The Zulf-e-Bengal Building, also known as Agha House, is a prominent heritage structure located on Mamoo Jee Road in the historic Lalkurti area of Rawalpindi, Pakistan.
+The building holds significant historical and cultural value, serving as a symbol of the region's diverse past.

+Before the independence of Pakistan in 1947, the building was owned by Ishar Dass, a wealthy Hindu trader and entrepreneur.
+He was the manufacturer of the popular hair oil brand Zulf-e-Bengal—meaning "the long hair of a Bengali woman"—which gained fame across South Asia for its effectiveness and appeal.

+After Partition, the property came into the possession of the Agha family, and has since been known locally as Agha House.
+Today, it stands as one of Lalkurti's most well-known landmarks, representing a unique blend of colonial architecture, commercial legacy, and post-Partition history.
+The story of Lalkurti is considered incomplete without mention of this iconic building.

 NUST building

-The building hosting the National University of Sciences and Technology, Pakistan (NUST), situated at the junction of Tameez-ud-din road (formerly called the Church road) and Mamoon Jee road, has a special historical significance.
-It was here in its Ayub Hall that the national legislative assembly sessions were held for some time in the 1960s.
+The building hosting the National University of Sciences and Technology, Pakistan (NUST), situated at the junction of Tameez-ud-din road (formerly called the Church road) and Mamoo Jee Road (now called Lalkurti Road), has a special historical significance.
+The road was named after prominent Rawalpindi businessman Mamoo Jee Hakimjee and it was here in NUST's Ayub Hall that the national legislative assembly sessions were held for some time in the 1960s.
 The capital had been shifted from Karachi to Islamabad, but the building for the National Assembly of Pakistan had not been constructed by then and Rawalpindi served as the interim capital of the country.
 Ayub Hall has been named after Field Marshal Muhammad Ayub Khan, former president of Pakistan.